-By the way, there is evidence that such a view applies to quotative phrasal compounds in Turkish too.
-Compounds in Turkish have a compound marker if the non-head constituent is nominal, the marker, however, does not show up if the non-head is non-nominal (see Göksel 2009, Kornfilt (this volume)).
+It should be noted that there is evidence that such a view applies to quotative phrasal compounds in Turkish too.
+Compounds in Turkish have a compound marker if the non-head constituent is nominal, the marker, however, does not occur if the non-head is non-nominal (see Göksel 2009, Trips & Kornfilt, this volume).